 - Hub Group: With over 50 years in business, Hub Group runs an extensive coast-to-coast drayage network with nearly 4,000 drivers in 29 terminals and has longstanding relationships with Class-I railroads.

 - XPO Logistics: Based in Greenwich, Connecticut, XPO Logistics owns a vast freight portfolio covering LTL, freight brokerage, intermodal, and global forwarding services.
-You can find out more about being an XPO intermodal driver in this video.

 - Schneider: As one of the country’s leading freight firms, Schneider National provides a wide range of logistical services, with over 11,000 drivers, 10,000 trucks, and 33,000 trailers on the road.